You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 Transcript:

 Do you have any questions about Zazen?
 I've been thinking about Shikantaza.
-Somebody told me that they went to L.A.
-Zen Center and they were asked, well, are you studying koans or are you studying Shikantaza?
+Somebody told me that they went to L.A. event center and they were asked, well, are you studying Kowans or are you studying Shikantaza?
 And that kind of put it in a different way for me a little.
 And when I think of it, I think of what you've been talking about, merging and following and leading and following at the same time.
-And I've been trying to be aware of it outside of the Zen, though, as well as in, and what is Shikantaza when you're not sitting.
+And I've been trying to be aware of it outside of the zenbo as well as in, and what is Shikantasana when you're not sitting.

 [01:10]

-And it seems to me that it has something to do with your sense of background being stronger and things coming out of background.
-What's very interesting to me is how that happens.
+And it seems to me that it has something to do with your sense of background being stronger and things coming out of the background.
+And what's very interesting to me is how that happens.
 You can't exactly try to do that directly.
 I mean, try to have that happen directly, but how it happens indirectly.
-What is it?
-The sense of, maybe I've gotten away from shikantazma, but the sense of things coming out of background rather than things just being things in themselves.
-I can go on, but maybe that's enough.
-Yeah, there's a lot of things there.
-Just one more thing that's a little connected.
+What is it? the sense of um maybe maybe i've gotten away from she can't pass but the the sense of things coming out of background rather than things just being things in themselves i don't belong but maybe maybe that's enough you know there's a lot of things there Just one more thing that's a little connected.

 [02:12]